sammaji/labforall/README.md

 ## What we learnt

-- Time Management
-- Team Work
+- Team Work and Time Management
-- FireBase
+- And, through the development of LabForAll, we learned the importance of hands-on learning and the potential of virtual labs to revolutionize science education.
+We also learned the importance of testing and iterating on a project to ensure that it is accessible and engaging for students.
+Additionally, we gained valuable experience in web development, particularly in the use of React.js and Three.js.

 ## What is the future of LabForAll
 - We will be adding more and more experiments and simulations to the existing lot in the coming time.
-- We look forward to host this site and open it for the students, if we win this hackathon or something.
+- We look forward to host this site on our own domain and open it for the students, if we win this hackathon or something.

 ## Installation